jr3cermak/attoDuino/README.md

 The original Github site is https://github.com/JonHub/attoDuino which is compatible with the Arduino IDE version 1.6.1 or earlier.

-See Wiki pages for additional information.
+See Wiki pages for additional information on how to adapt to recent versions of the Arduino IDE.